Study in Australia

 β± Duration

-1 to 2 years depending on academic background and program structure.
+1 to 2 years depending on academic background and course type.

 π Eligibility